Jerome Lowenstein

-Jerome Lowenstein is a licensed medical doctor with a specialty in nephrology, medical specialty related to kidneys, in New York, New York.
-He received his M.D, also known as Doctor of Medicine, from New York University in 1957.
-He continued to work at New York University, more commonly known as NYU, as a professor of medicine in the Division of Nephrology, as Firm Chief in the NYU School of Medicine, as a clinician in several clinical practices in New York, as a researcher, and also as an author.
-He is also the Senior Nonfiction Editor for the Bellevue Literary Review.
-He developed a program at NYU for Humanistic Aspects of Medical Education which he directed and was intended for third year involved in clerkship.
-He is currently retired.
+Jerome Lowenstein (January 25, 1933 – December 8, 2025) was an American medical doctor specializing in nephrology, the specialty related to kidneys, in New York City.
+He received his M.D. from New York University in 1957.
+He continued to work at New York University as a professor of medicine in the Division of Nephrology, as Firm Chief in the NYU School of Medicine, as a clinician in several clinical practices in New York, as a researcher, and also as an author.
+He was also the founding Nonfiction Editor for Bellevue Literary Review.
+He developed a program at NYU for Humanistic Aspects of Medical Education which he directed.

+Biography

+Lowenstein was born in the Bronx, New York City, on January 25, 1933.
+He did pre-med studies at New York University, receiving a bachelor's degree in 1953, and graduated from the N.Y.U.
+College of Medicine in 1957.
+After an internship at Montefiore Hospital in the Bronx, studies in gerontology at the National Institutes of Health in Baltimore, and a residency at Bellevue Hospital, he returned to N.Y.U. in 1963.
+He helped establish Bellevue Literary Review in 2000 and was its nonfiction editor for 20 years.
+From 2007 he was founding publisher of the Bellevue Literary Press, a publishing house dedicated to literary fiction and nonfiction at the intersection of the arts and sciences.
+Lowenstein died on December 8, 2025, at his home in Manhattan, at the age of 92.

 Publications

-During his medical and research career he has conducted many clinical trials and has done extensive research in several topics in medicine.
-It is listed that he has a total of 92 publications.
+During his medical and research career he conducted many clinical trials and extensive research in several topics in medicine.
+He also published a novel.
+As of 2019, his faculty web page listed 92 publications by him.
+A selection follows: